• Skip to main content

 5. Recession

-The atmosphere of over-optimization of the previous phase is replaced by over pessimism.
-The failure of some business creates panic among businessmen.
+The atmosphere of over-optimization of the previous phase is replaced by over-pessimism.
+The failure of some businesses creates panic among businessmen.

 The banks withdraw loans from business Enterprises more business Enterprises fail.
-Prices collapse and confidence are shaken.
+Prices collapse and confidence is shaken.

 Building construction slows down and unemployment appears in the basic, capital goods industries.